 The Mosque of Aqsunqur or the Blue Mosque is one of the prettiest and quietest places in Cairo.
 It lies nearby the Mosque-Mausoleum of Khayrbak and the Waqf of Ibrahim Agha Mustafizan in El Darbel Ahmar on the right side of Bab EL Wazir Street.
 This pretty monument got its name due to the abundance of blue tiles that decorate its interiors.
 These are types of Iznik and were added by Ibrahim Agha.
 The founder, however, was not him and the mosque of Aqsunqur was built by Emir Shams El-Din Aqsunqur, one of the most prominent noblemen in the Mamluk period.
-Keeping in pattern with many of Mamluk noblemen’s fate, the Emir Shams El-Din Aqsunqur was condemned to death after his participation in a plot against Sultan El Kamil Shaban in 1347.
+Keeping in pattern with many of the Mamluk noblemen’s fate, the Emir Shams El-Din Aqsunqur was condemned to death after his participation in a plot against Sultan El Kamil Shaban in 1347.

 Table of Contents